nilearn/nilearn/doc/maintenance.rst

 - https://pkgs.org/search/?q=texlive-latex-base
 - https://pkgs.org/search/?q=texlive-latex-extra

-We now need to update the documentation:
+We now need to update the documentation.
+Make sure to change ``x.y.z`` to the current release version:

 .. code-block:: bash

     cd doc
-    make install
+    make install VERSIONTAG=x.y.z

 This will build the documentation (beware, this is time consuming...)